Skip to main content

 The SRT content is generated from the audio.speech detections, so the information is equivalent whether you read the JSON or download the SRT.

-SRT and VTT files can also be downloaded from the Valossa Portal results page.
+SRT, VTT, TTML, and Avid TXT files can also be downloaded from the Valossa Portal results page.

 Speech Keywords